Darfur Casts Shadow Over Khartoum's Ambitions

 THOMPKINS: But for far to many people in Khartoum and central Sudan, the situation in Darfur and the path toward a resolution to the crisis are purely academic discussions.
 Radhia Achouri is spokesperson for the United Nations' mission in Sudan.
 She questions whether today's Khartoum has a real understanding of the region it governs.

-Ms. RADHIA ACHOURI (Spokesperson, United Nations' Mission in Sudan): People in Khartoum never, never experienced war.
+RADHIA ACHOURI: People in Khartoum never, never experienced war.
 They don't know what it is.
 I swear these people don't know what it is.
 They talk about it like, for instance, you and I - not in our official capacity - would be sitting somewhere in a coffee shop and we are discussing, for instance, the situation in, say, Latin America.
 Just like that intellectual talk.
 Most people here don't even know what Darfur looks like.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.